Zamiell/stardew-valley/Min-Max_Guide.md

 ### Important Mechanics

-* On the day after you have gained one or more skill level increases, you will always start with full energy, even if you passed out on the previous day.
-You will also still start with full energy even if you were below 0 energy and had the "exhausted" icon showing above your energy bar.
+* On the day after a player has gained one or more skill level increases, they will always start with full energy, even if they passed out on the previous day.
+They will also still start with full energy even if they were below 0 energy and had the "exhausted" icon showing above the energy bar.
-  * Note that with this route, you will gain one or more skill level increases on every single day until Spring 13.
+  * Note that with this route, players will gain one or more skill level increases on every single day until Spring 13.
 * When a player passes out at 2 AM, 10% of their gold is taken (maxing out at 1000g).
 However, if the player has no gold in their inventory, they will incur no penalty.
 Or, if they have a very small amount of gold, the resulting gold loss will be completely trivial (e.g. losing 5g with a bank of 50g).
 * When a player falls asleep at midnight or earlier, they will regenerate 100% of their energy.
 When a player falls asleep after 12 AM, they will regenerate a variable percentage of energy depending on how late it was.
 For example, at 1 AM, they will regenerate 75% of their energy, and at 2 AM, they will regenerate 50% of their energy.
 * Thus, we can combine the above three mechanics to stay up to 2 AM on almost every single day with no consequences.